MicrosoftDocs/sql-docs/docs/reporting-services/create-deploy-and-manage-mobile-and-paginated-reports.md

 * **Paginated reports**: Create modern-looking reports with updated tools and new features.
 * **A modern web portal**: Organize and display paginated Reporting Services reports and KPIs in any modern browser.
 Store Excel workbooks on the portal as well.
 ::: moniker range="<=sql-server-ver15"
-* **New mobile reports**: Create reports with responsive layouts that adapt to different devices and orientations.
+* **Mobile reports**: Create reports with responsive layouts that adapt to different devices and orientations.
 ::: moniker-end

 ## Paginated reports